Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)

 (See also Overview of Peripheral Nervous System Disorders.)

 Symptoms of chronic inflammatory demyelinating polyneuropathy (CIDP) resemble those of Guillain-Barré syndrome.
-However, progression for > 2 mo differentiates CIDP from Guillain-Barré syndrome, which is monophasic and self-limited.
-CIDP develops in 3 to 10% of patients with Guillain-Barré syndrome.
+However, progression for > 2 months differentiates CIDP from Guillain-Barré syndrome, which is monophasic and self-limited.
+CIDP develops in 2 to 5% of patients initially diagnosed with Guillain-Barré syndrome.

 CIDP typically starts insidiously and may slowly worsen or follow a pattern of relapses and recovery; between relapses, recovery may be partial or complete.
 Flaccid weakness, usually in the limbs, predominates in most patients; it is typically more prominent than sensory abnormalities (eg, paresthesias of hands and feet).
 Deep tendon reflexes are lost.